gpen3v/hardhat-store-tests/test/TEST-REPORT.md

  - Test scenarios covered - 27.
  - Passing test scenarios - 25.
  - Failing test scenarios - 2.
 The 2 failing cases are listed in the following "Defects" section.
+ - Tests are running on CI in GitHub Actions in a public repository - https://github.com/gpen3v/hardhat-store-tests/actions

 ## Defects
 | Defect ID | Test scenario                                                                  | Description |